blockfreight/BF_TX/README.md

-# Blockfreight™ | Transaction Standard
+# Blockfreight™ | Standard Transaction Schema

 *The blockchain of global freight.*